codediodeio/stripe-firebase-master-course/README.md

+# 9. Coupons

+You can apply coupons to subscriptions and orders, but not individual payments.
+In earlier branches, we added an optional `coupon` argument when creating subscriptions.
+This section will show you how to validate a customer's coupon code.

+- Create and retrieve coupon
+- Apply a coupon to a subscription

 # 8. Webhoooks

 Stripe can send webhooks (HTTP requests) to your cloud functions when something important happens.
 There is a webhook for basically every event, but we are most converned when an invoice is successfully paid, or the payment fails.
 A failed payment means the customer has lapsed on their subscription and we need to update their data in Firestore.

 - Configure Stripe Webhooks
-- Verify the Signing Secret in a Cloud Function
+- Verify the signing secret in a Cloud Function

 # 7. Subscriptions